Davi9130/calendar-api/README.md

 c# calendar-api
 Node / Express / Primsa / Sucrase

-1 - Create an docker with postgressql
+1 - Create an docker with postgressql<br>
-2 - Replace the.env config and the DATABASE_URL with the user,pass and postgress port
+2 - Replace the.env config and the DATABASE_URL with the user,pass and postgress port<br>
-3 - Run the yarn migrate
+3 - Run the yarn migrate<br>
-4 - have fun!
+4 - have fun!<br>